reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 In Microsoft Fabric, a lakehouse provides highly scalable file storage in a *OneLake* store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source *Delta Lake* table format.
 Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.

-Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse into which you will ingest data.
+Now that you have created a workspace in the previous step, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse into which you will ingest data.

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.